 - National Association of Exclusive Buyer Agents (NAEBA) – This organization isn’t affiliated with the NAR and is an entirely different professional association.
-Members work exclusively with buyers and work to ensure the transaction process is fair and ethical for them.
-You may choose to work with a NAEBA agent if you’re worried about conflicts of interest or want an agent more focused on buyer-specific needs.
+Members work exclusively with buyers to ensure the transaction process is fair and ethical for them.
+You may work with an NAEBA agent if you’re worried about conflicts of interest or want an agent more focused on buyer-specific needs.

 What will a real estate agent do for me?

-Now that you know the basics, you may be wondering how a real estate agent can really benefit your home buying experience.
-Here’s how they’ll help during every step of the process.
+You may wonder how a real estate agent can benefit your home-buying experience.
+Here’s how they’ll help during every step of the process: